 Paper submission

-All full-time PhD students at the Faculty of Electrical Engineering and Informatics are expected to submit a paper to SCYR 2025.
-Authors are required to submit their paper in English language, in pdf format, ensuring it is thoroughly proofread for grammar and spelling accuracy.
-You can upload your paper here: EasyChair.
+All full-time PhD students at the Faculty of Electrical Engineering and Informatics are expected to submit a paper to SCYR 2026.
+Students are required to submit their paper in English language, in pdf format and thoroughly proofread the paper for grammar and spelling accuracy.

 Instructions and paper templates

 Please, use the current SCYR paper templates from this website.
-Carefully review and follow the provided instructions in templates.
+Carefully review and follow the provided instructions.
 Failure to follow these guidelines may result in your paper being returned for revisions before acceptance.
 It’s essential that all submitted papers strictly adhere to the formatting guidelines on the conference website.

 Remember to include your supervisor’s name and your year of study (examples are provided in both templates).
 When converting your document to PDF, ensure the page size is A4, not Letter.
 Double-check the spelling of author names, as this information is crucial for the conference proceedings.
 Pay close attention to diacritics and spelling.
 For example, “Nosáľ” is correct; “Nosal” and “Nosaľ” are incorrect.
 The same applies to your paper’s title (the submission title).